 Success encouraged you, so you wanted more discoveries.
 Then you found out about SkyMorph image archive.
 How did you learn about it?

 At the FMO discussion forum, someone mentioned about the SkyMorph archive.
 There you can search for asteroids that have escaped from attention of professionals.
 The hunger for discovery lasted, and the archive seemed a logical next step to me.
 However, it was a completely different system than FMO, and at first I couldn't do it.
 It took me almost half a year to master the techniques of the search.

 I am not a great speaker, I always prefer to listen and say only the essentials.
 When I was young, I was ashamed to ask questions or talk to a larger group of people.
 When electronic mail came up, it cured my shyness.
 Today, almost everyone uses email communication.
 So I started to asking questions to more experienced people who had worked successfully with the archive.
 I got many valuable tips this way from Marco Langbroek, Krisztián Sárneczky, Rob Matson, Quanzhi Ye and Andrew Lowe.

 So, from September 2006, I started to count my own discoveries.
-This new activity developed almost up to an obsession; I lost the track of the time at it.
+This new activity developed almost to an obsession, I lost the track of the time at it.
 And for three years, I hardly stopped.
 The result was more than 150 new asteroids designations.

 Didn´t the joy of discovery disappear after so many discoveries?